 Again, while the tour is technically “all inclusive” it doesn’t include entry fees.
 The biggest cost is the park entry for the Eduardo Avaroa National Park (150 BOB/22 USD) but there are other small ones like Fish Island in the middle of the salt flats (30 BOB/4.35 USD).
 Then there are optional costs like taking a dip in some beautiful hot springs (6 BOB/0.87 USD) which are definitely worth it, and a couple of the lodges offer a 3 minute hot (interpret that as warm) shower (15 BOB/2 USD).
 Ask your operator for a list of costs, which will vary according to the route and stops your tour includes.
 You should also tip your driver and cook at the end of the trip, so make sure you have enough cash in local currency to cover you.
 You’ll find ATMs before you start the tour in Uyuni, Tupiza, and San Pedro de Atacama, but be warned that they are often not working, and many only accept VISA.

 9. You will have no Wi-Fi or phone signal for 4 days.

 Embrace this as a good thing!
-Enjoy the natural scenery, and take loads of photos that you can #throwback on Instagram as soon as you’re reconnected.
+Enjoy the natural scenery of the Uyuni Salt Flats, and take loads of photos that you can #throwback on Instagram as soon as you’re reconnected.
 But you may want to let loved ones know you’ll be incommunicado for a while.
 In my tour group, there was a medical student needing to submit an application for her hospital placement on a certain day and was frantically trying to get her local SIM card to pick up 4G signal.
 So you might want to make sure you time the trip to avoid any crucial days for life admin.